-From 1 April 2021, businesses will only be able to claim tax credits worth up to 300% of their combined PAYE and NIC liability, plus a £20,000 buffer.
+Now, companies applying to the small and medium business-focused scheme will only be able to claim tax credits worth up to 300% of their combined PAYE and NIC liability, plus a £20,000 buffer.

-In this blog, we answer the most pressing questions about the cap, including: Which businesses will have their claims capped?
+In this blog, we answer the most pressing questions about the cap, including: which businesses will have their claims capped?
 Which are exempt?
 And why is HMRC bringing this mechanism back after eight years in the wilderness?